-The autumn leaves, showing their best look from late October to Early November, make for a great view themselves.
+Showing their best look from late October to early November, the autumn leaves make for a great view themselves.
 Still, the combination with the historic buildings is terrific.
 In particular, Nokyou-Dou, a small temple standing on a cliff, makes for a humbling view, and is an excellent spot for pictures.
 We also recommend seeing the light-up event at night.

 5. Gassan Hanagasa Line: Stunning view of fall leaves in Yamagata after exiting the tunnel

-The Gassan Hanagasa Line, which has been selected as one of the "100 Best Roads in Japan," is a national road that connects the Dewa Sanzan, three sacred mountains towering in the center of Yamagata Prefecture.
+The Gassan Hanagasa Line, selected as one of the "100 Best Roads in Japan," is a national road that connects the Dewa Sanzan, three sacred mountains towering in the center of Yamagata Prefecture.

 The trees on Mt.
 Gassan will be at their richest in mid-October, turning the road into a colorful driving course.
 The autumn foliage that spreads around once you exit the tunnel is absolutely breathtaking.
 But be careful not to forget that you are driving, since the beauty of the landscape can be that mesmerizing!